Anticipated closing costs

-There are certain standard expenses accompanying closing the sale of a house.
-These expenses are often divided between the buyer and seller, as directed in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in North Carolina to help guide you through your transaction.
+There are certain ordinary expenses accompanying closing the sale of a house.
+These expenses are commonly divided between the buyer and seller, as instructed in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in North Carolina to help guide you through the transaction.

 • Points (optional)